lersonjean/cyber-notes/content/CCNA/CCNA – Chapter 16.md

 <details>
 <summary>Describe the main difference between a virus and a worm.</summary>
-A [[Virus]] inserts into programs and needs user action to spread; a [[Worm]] is self-replicating and spreads without human interaction.
+A <strong>Virus</strong> inserts into programs and needs user action to spread; a <strong>Worm</strong> is self-replicating and spreads without human interaction.
 </details>

 <details>
 <summary>What is a Trojan horse in the context of malware?</summary>
-A [[Trojan Horse]] is malware disguised as legitimate software that opens a backdoor when executed.
+A <strong>Trojan Horse</strong> is malware disguised as legitimate software that opens a backdoor when executed.
 </details>

 <details>